Photo Courtesy of Marc Vasconcellos, The Enterprise

 The cane had gone missing for a period of time but was discovered in 2010 wrapped up in newspaper in Town Hall.
 The discovery renewed interest in the century-old tradition.
 North Easton Savings Bank donated a replica cane that the Town uses to give eldest residents who are honored in the custom.
 The original remains at Town Hall.

-Doris Corrizini awarded the Boston Post Cane on June 15, 2016.
+Lois Hamel awarded the Boston Post Cane on April13, 2017.